Dental check-up and clean Crows Nest

 What to expect at your dental check-up

-Secondly your dentist will begin to use a scaler to remove built up tartar and plaque from around your gumline, and between your teeth.
+Secondly your dentist will begin to use a scaler instrument to remove built-up tartar and plaque from around your gumline, and between your teeth.
 Tartar (calculus) is a cement-like build up comprised of plaque and mineral deposits from your saliva; it can only be removed by your dentist.

-Once all of the tartar and plaque has been removed, your dentist will begin to polish your teeth either using a high powered electric brush and professional toothpaste, or an air abrasion handpiece.
-Air abrasion is like a high pressure hose specifically designed for cleaning teeth.
+Once all of the tartar and plaque have been removed, your dentist will begin to polish your teeth either using a high powered electric brush and professional toothpaste, or an air-polishing handpiece.

 The final step in your cleaning is the application of a fluoride treatment, which will help to protect your teeth and fight off cavities in the coming months.

 Yes.
 Tooth sensitivity is a frequent complaint that many dentists hear from their patients.
 Sensitivity can start at any time and may come and go.
 Sensitive teeth may affect younger people as a result of changes in modern lifestyles and eating habits.
 As we consume more acidic food and drinks and snack more often during the day, we are at a higher risk of developing sensitive teeth.

 Avoiding acidic foods and excessively hot or cold beverages can help you to prevent experiencing tooth sensitivity.
 Another way to prevent sensitivity is to avoid brushing your teeth with too much force and to use a soft-bristled toothbrush specially designed for sensitive teeth.
 You may also use a toothpaste that is specifically formulated for sensitive teeth.
 Taking good care of your oral health and seeing your dentist regularly can also help protect against conditions that contribute to sensitivity, such as gum disease, tooth decay.

 If you are currently experiencing a bout of tooth sensitivity, there are a few foods that many provide you with some relief.
 These include: